philharton/node-resig-trie/README.md

 ```

 ## License
 Copyright 2011 John Resig.
-Packaged as a simple npm module by Josh Oldenburg in 2014.
+Josh Oldenburg packaged this as a simple npm module in 2014.

 Released under the MIT license.